Peatland ACTION Partnership Monitoring Strategy 2024-2030

 Annexe - Monitoring Strategy project updates

-- We have validated over 450 projects putting 51,000 hectares of peatland on the road to recovery.
+• We have validated projects that collectively put 66,000 hectares of peatland on the road to recovery.
 Peatland ACTION spatial data has been added to ArcGIS Online (AGOL) to provide an interactive map-based view of spatial data related to peatland restoration efforts across Scotland.
 We continue to collate and verify peatland restoration spatial data, including creating spatial templates to record spatial data from restoration activities.

 Greenhouse gas monitoring on peatland sites – Forsinard flux towers